Congratulations to Glossop

 Local News: Eco Church newsletter

 If you are from a parish in Diocese of Derby and want to obtain the newsletter then email.
 It is offered approximately three times a year.
+Last publication date was 19 October 2022.

 It includes training opportunities and is recommended for Eco Churches and parishes working to net zero.